 Bio

-Prof. Chanchal Roy is Professor of Software Engineering/Computer Science at the University of Saskatchewan, Canada.
-While he has been working on a broad range of topics in Computer Science, his chief research interest is Software Engineering.
-In particular, he is interested in software maintenance and evolution, including clone detection, Big Data analytics, recommendation systems, empirical software engineering, crowdsourcing and mining software repositories.
-He is the co-lead of the Big Data Analytics/Data Management group of an NSERC Canada First Research Excellence Fund (CFREF) on Food security and a co-investigator of another CFREF grant on water security where he mostly focuses on establishing Big Data cloud frameworks, Big Data analytics techniques, and high-speed processing pipelines towards analyzing, modelling, visualizing and exploring petabytes of heterogeneous types of crop phenotype and water related data.
+Chanchal K. Roy is Director of the industry-stream, multi-University NSERC CREATE graduate program on Software Analytics Research (SOAR), Co-Director of Software Research Lab (SRLab) and Professor of Software Engineering/Computer Science at the University of Saskatchewan (USask), Canada.
+He had been the co-lead of the Big Data Analytics/Data Management group of an NSERC Canada First Research Excellence Fund (CFREF) on Food security and a co-investigator of another CFREF grant on water security where he mostly focuses on establishing Big Data cloud frameworks, Big Data analytics techniques, and high-speed processing pipelines towards analyzing, modelling, visualizing and exploring petabytes of heterogeneous types of crop phenotype and water related data.

 Dr. Roy has been extensively featured in the media including at the daily Star Phoenix, the daily Prothom Alo (English version, Bangla Version), the largest daily in Bangladesh with over 7.6 millions daily readers (Bangla version of the news), and at the University News (The Clone Detector: New Researcher Award, USask researcher honoured for achievements in computer science, Clone wars: finding buggy code copies).
 Dr. Roy’s recent collaborative work on a new way of searching Stack Overflow was featured in Stack Overflow blogs which then subsequently was featured in most of the major tech news websites and blogs such as ACM Tech news, TechRepublic, i-programmerinfo, Hacker News, SD Times, and reddit